Human Gene Editing

 Market Mapping

-The majority of companies in gene editing are focused on research and development of novel CRISPR/Cas9-based treatments, due to the technology’s simplicity, versatility, and cost-effectiveness.
-Although low in number, a number of drug-developing companies, including several early-stage disruptors, are leveraging other older yet evolving technologies such as TALEN and ZFN owing to fewer observed off-target effects and greater efficiency (in certain gene applications such as heterochromatin—the gene responsible for Fragile X syndrome and sickle cell anemia) compared to CRISPR.
+Most companies in gene editing are focused on the research and development of novel CRISPR/Cas9-based treatments due to the technology’s simplicity, versatility, and cost-effectiveness.
+Although low in number, a number of drug-developing companies, including several Go-to-Market stage disruptors, are leveraging other older yet evolving technologies, such as TALEN and ZFN, owing to fewer observed off-target effects and greater efficiency (in certain gene applications such as heterochromatin, the gene responsible for Fragile X syndrome and sickle cell anemia) compared to CRISPR.

-Most companies across the space fall under the seed stage, with only a limited number of startups in the early stage.
+Most companies across the space fall under the Minimum Viable Product stage, with only a few startups in the Go-to-Market stage.
 This reflects the industry’s current nascent stage, with no FDA-approved, commercially available treatments; most companies are either in the preclinical or early clinical trial stages.

 Incumbents